ZeyaWang/zeyawang.github.io/index.md

 **University of Kentucky**

-I earned my Ph.D. from the Department of Statistics at the George R. Brown School of Engineering, Rice University.
+I earned my Ph.D. in Statistics from Rice University.
 My professional journey includes serving as a Senior Machine Learning Engineer at TikTok, where I specialized in predictive modeling, video understanding, and anomaly detection.
 Additionally, I contributed as a Research Scientist at Petuum Inc., founded by Carnegie Mellon University, focusing on machine learning and medical imaging.

 I have also held a significant role as a Postdoctoral Research Fellow at the University of Texas MD Anderson Cancer Center, where I delved into statistical modeling on omics data.
 Further enriching my experience, I completed a research internship at IBM Research, focusing on genomic data compression.